Don't Sleep On It: 10 Things You Didn't Know About Ambien

 Taking Ambien occasionally to help you sleep is generally safe...as long as you stay in bed!
 But what if you need to get up in the middle of the night to go to the toilet?
 What if you wake up earlier than usual and get out of bed or go to work?

-Chances are, you will still be drowsy from the drug's effects, and you are more likely to fall, break a hip, hit your head, or have a car accident.
+Chances are, you will still be drowsy from the drug's effects, and you are more likely to fall, break a hip, hit your head, or have a car accident, especially if you are of an older age.
 In fact, use of Ambien and other sedatives can double the risk of a car accident or other serious injuries.
 Sleeping pills should not become a regular habit - and be especially careful when you do use them.

 Fight Back: Other Ways To Combat Insomnia

-Lack of sleep is often a symptom - not a true condition or illness.
-Use of sleeping pills should always be a last resort.
+Lack of sleep is often a symptom of an underlying problem.
+It is not really a condition or illness in its own right.
+Sleeping pills should only be used as a last resort.

 Finished: Don't Sleep On It: 10 Things You Didn't Know About Ambien